Of all the

 compelling layers to Scrooges character from the past, to the point where it

-really dose rival the book … but mostly in this segment.
-Most other versions will show a glimpse of Scrooge as a school boy, and that he had a falling-out
+really does rival the book … but mostly in this segment.
+Most other versions will show a glimpse of Scrooge as a schoolboy, and that he had a falling-out

 with a love interest during his young adult years.
 This film by contrast takes